-Both grab\bacnet\config.py and bacnet\scan.py creates a virtual device that open up a port for communication with devices.
-If BACnet Proxy is running on the VOLTTRON platform it will cause both of these scripts to fail at startup.
-Stopping the BACnet Proxy will resolve the problem.

-Typically the utility should run quickly and finish in 30 seconds or less.
+- Both grab_bacnet_config.py and bacnet_scan.py creates a virtual device that open up a port for communication with devices.
+If the BACnet Proxy is running on the VOLTTRON platform it will cause both of these scripts to fail at startup.
+Stopping the BACnet Proxy will resolve the problem. - Typically the utility should run quickly and finish in 30 seconds or less.
 In our testing, we have never seen a successful scrape take more than 15 seconds on a very slow device with many points.
-Many devices will scrape in less that 3 seconds.

-If the utility has not finished after about 60 seconds it is probably having trouble communicating with the device and should be stopped.
+Many devices will scrape in less than 3 seconds. - If the utility has not finished after about 60 seconds it is probably having trouble communicating with the device and should be stopped.
 Rerunning with debug output can help diagnose the problem.